yeti0904/yeti-16-mk1/README.md

 16-bit fantasy computer, aiming to be low-level yet easy to use

+Unlike the most popular fantasy consoles/computers, YETI-16 uses an emulator instead of embedding a scripting language

+It also includes an assembler for you to write programs in assembly

 ## Specs
 - 8 MHz CPU
 - 16 MiB RAM